snowball-dev-group/snowball-bot/README.md

 # Snowball - Mei's friend [![Discord](https://discordapp.com/api/guilds/283995293190455296/embed.png?style=shield)](https://discord.gg/WvNjZEW) [![Crowdin](https://d322cqt584bo4o.cloudfront.net/snowball-bot/localized.svg)](https://crowdin.com/project/snowball-bot)

 Mei has beautiful friend called Snowball, which used to make a Blizzard and cease enemy resistance.
+Actually, this bot don't used to be in fights, it's just good friend that helps you with your server.

 ## Installing